bouhadi-m3d/switch_calculator/README.md

 ## About

-The switch calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The switch calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, Modulo, and division.
 It demonstrates the use of the `switch` statement for control flow in C++.

 ## Features